 - Primary actor: uses the system to fulfill goals - E.g., cashier - Why?
-To find user goals and drive use cases - Supporting actor: provides a service to the system - E.g., Tax agencies, credit card company, store - Why?
-To clarify external interfaces and protocols - Offstage actor: has an interest in the behavior - E.g., Customer - Why?
+To find user goals and drive use cases - Supporting actor: provides a service to the system - E.g., Payment authorization service - Why?
+To clarify external interfaces and protocols - Offstage actor: has an interest in the behavior - E.g., Tax agencies - Why?
 To ensure that all necessary interests are identified and satisfied